borisngong/Alx-Webstack-Portfolio_BoroHuBMedia/README.md

 ## BoroHubMedia_Backend

-This repository contains the backend code for BoroHubMedia.
+This directory contains the backend code for BoroHubMedia API

 ## 2. Install Dependencies